Hand Dryers vs Paper Towels: 6 Reasons Paper Towels are the Best Choice

 There is a lot of information available that reports on the importance of handwashing, but it often lacks promoting the importance of hand drying and its effect on the germ removal process.

 Dry hands are the critical last step in a handwashing procedure.

 Two popular methods to dry hands include paper hand towels or air dryers.
 However, these two methods are not equal.

 For example, did you know that jet air dryers can increase the amount of pathogens on fingers, leaving your hands dirtier than before the drying process?

-Using paper towels to dry hands will dry hands more quickly, remove more bacteria, and cause less contamination of the washroom environment.
+Using paper towels to dry hands will dry hands more quickly, remove more bacteria, and cause less contamination.